 Tokyo English Life Line (TELL) is a non-profit counseling center.
 The Guidance Office can provide more information.

 Is a twice yearly rummage sale and community event sponsored by the PTA.

 Test Of English as a Foreign Language.
 Some western universities require this for international students.

-The Western Association of Schools and Colleges (WASC) is the organization that accredits us.
+The Western Association of Schools and Colleges (WASC) is the organization that accredits CAJ.
 Accreditation serves as an indication that our program is in line with recognized standards.
-WASC Website

 ES Index | Previous page: Academic Help, ES | Next page: Admissions, Division to Division

 MS Index | Previous page: Academic Help, MS | Next page: Admissions, Division to Division

 HS Index | Previous page: Academic Help | Next page: Activity Attendance